Death of Hank Williams: Oklahoma investigation of Horace Marshall

-As part of an investigation of illicit drug traffic conducted by the Oklahoma legislature, representative Robert Cunningham seized Marshall's files.
+As part of an investigation of illicit drug trafficking conducted by the Oklahoma Legislature, state representative Robert Cunningham seized Horace Marshall's files.
 During an initial hearing, Marshall insisted that he was a doctor, refusing to answer further statements.
-Marshall gave Cunningham a list of his patients, including Hank Williams.
-Defending his position, he claimed that Williams possibly committed suicide.
-Marshall stated that Williams told him that he had decided to "destroy the Hank Williams that was making the money they were getting".
-He attributed the decision to Williams' declining career: "Most of his bookings were of the honky-tonk beer joint variety that he simply hated.
+Marshall gave Cunningham a list of his patients, including Williams.
+Marshall claimed that Williams had possibly committed suicide, and that he had declared his intent to "destroy the Hank Williams that was making the money they were getting".
+Marshall attributed the decision to Williams's declining career: "Most of his bookings were of the honky-tonk beer joint variety that he simply hated.
 If he came to this conclusion (of suicide), he still had enough prestige left as a star to make a first-class production of it ... whereas, six months from now, unless he pulled himself back up into some high-class bookings, he might have been playing for nickels and dimes on skid row."

 On March 10, Marshall was called again to testify.
 He acknowledged that in previous testimony he had falsely claimed to be a physician.
 Representative Cunningham presented the committee a telegram from Marshall's seized files, directed to the estate of Hank Williams for $736.39, and stated that the committee was evaluating the revocation of Marshall's parole.
 On March 12, 1953, Billie Jean Jones appeared before the Oklahoma committee.
-She stated that she received after Williams' death a bill for $800 from Marshall for the treatment.
+She stated that she received after Williams's death a bill for $800 from Marshall for the treatment.
 Jones refused to pay, and further stated that Marshall later intended to convince her to pay him by assuring that he would "pave her the way to collect her husband's state".
-Jones declared, "I have never accepted the report that my husband died of a heart attack."
+Jones declared that "I have never accepted the report that my husband died of a heart attack."

-On March 19, Marshall declared that he felt Williams was depressed and committed suicide by taking a higher dose of the drugs he had prescribed.
-Marshall admitted that he had also prescribed chloral hydrate to his recently deceased wife, Faye, as a headache medicine.
-He denied any responsibility in both deaths.
-On March 21, Robert Travis of the State Crime Bureau determined that Marshall's handwriting corresponded to that of Dr. Cecil W. Lemmon on six prescriptions written for Williams.
-The same day, the District Attorney's office declared that after a new review of the autopsy report of Faye Marshall, toxicological and microscopic tests confirmed that her death on March 3 was not related to the medication prescribed by her husband.
-Oklahoma Governor Johnston Murray revoked the parole of Horace Raphol "Toby" Marshall, who returned to prison to complete his forgery sentence.
+On March 19, Marshall declared that he felt Williams was depressed and committed suicide by overdosing on drugs he had prescribed.
+Marshall admitted that he had also prescribed chloral hydrate to his recently deceased wife Faye as a headache medicine, but denied any responsibility in either death.
+On March 21, Robert Travis of the State Crime Bureau determined that Marshall's handwriting corresponded to that of "Dr. Cecil W. Lemmon" on six prescriptions written for Williams.
+The same day, the District Attorney's office declared that after a new review of the autopsy report of Faye, toxicological and microscopic tests confirmed that her death on March 3 was not related to the medication prescribed by her husband.
+Governor Johnston Murray revoked the parole of Marshall, who returned to prison to complete his forgery sentence.